 When your work for a community partner involves some form of research, you are doing community-based research—another form of academic service-learning.
 You might conduct focus groups, or survey clients of a shelter.
 Recently, sociology students have conducted prison inmate surveys for the Department of Corrections, and RSENR students have inventoried trees for Vermont municipalities.

 Work as a TA in a service-learning class is a great way to develop your leadership skills in the context of academic service-learning.
-Students work with professors to support the service-learning project, up to 5 hours/week.
-Academic credit and some stipends are available.
+SL-TA’s enroll in CDAE 195: Critical Perspectives on Service-Learning; the course meets just once a week, with the remaining "class time" devoted to working with professors to support the service-learning project (approximately 5 hours per week).